-When a transaction is being processed, there is an authorization token that is sent back and forth between the issuing bank (Visa, Mastercard, etc.) and the acquiring bank (your business account).
+When a transaction is being processed, there is an authorization token that is sent back and forth between the issuing bank (Chase, Citibank, etc.) and the acquiring bank (your business account).
 The token checks that the balance or credit is available for the requested transaction and either approves or denies the transaction.

 There is a low fee that is charged on a per transaction basis for this, and you’re charged it even if a transaction is declined.

 Merchant service providers use transaction fee to describe the per transaction fee they collect.
 Depending on your plan, it may also include the percentage applied or authorization fee mentioned above.

 Assessment fees are charged by the cardmember associations for various expenses including fraud prevention and network operations, and merchant service providers often pass them along to their customers.